chad-ermacora/rp-network-testers/README.md

 Raspbian (9 or higher), Ubuntu (18.04 or higher)
 #### Other Operating Systems
-Most other GNU/Linux distributions should work with Kootnet Network Testers if the distribution supports the applications MTR, iPerf3, wget & Python3 along with the Flask, gevent & requests Python modules.
+Most other GNU/Linux distributions should work with Kootnet Network Testers if the distribution supports the applications MTR, iPerf3, wget & Python3 along with the Flask & gevent Python modules.
 The install script will automatically download the applications from your Operating System's repositories and the Python modules with pip.